• About

 April 30, 2018

-Written by Brent W. Kraus and Duncan D'Arcy
+Written By Brent W. Kraus and Duncan D'Arcy

 On April 17, 2018, the Alberta Securities Commission published a notice and request for comment of the proposed repeal and replacement of ASC Rule 72-501 Distributions to Purchasers Outside Alberta, which will provide new prospectus exemptions to Alberta issuers when distributing securities to investors outside of Canada.
 The proposed rule's significant expansion of exemptions for foreign issuances is intended to reduce regulatory impediments and facilitate cross-border offerings by removing the duplicative application of prospectus and registration requirements.